 Survey – Observation

 In the first instance, and as I felt this was an important exercise, I analysed what observation meant for me in terms of a Permaculture design process (see appendix 1).
 I felt it particularly important to clarify this within the development of my ALP in order to have a focused approach to observation and surveying throughout my ten diploma designs.
 As the client within this project it meant going through this process myself.
-The structure of observation can be roughly defined as:
+The structure of observation, including the client interview, can be roughly defined as: